InfosecAboveAll/FreeInfoSecTraining/README.md

 # FreeInfoSecTraining
 Free InfoSec Training<br />
-I put this list together in order to share training and learning material for folks in security and/or looking to move into the infosec field.<br />
+I put this list together in order to share training and learning material for folks in information security and/or looking to move into the infosec field.<br />

 BlackHat and DefCon Videos<br />
 •	2017 (youtube)<br />